A Geometric Theory for Hypergraph Matching: Outline of the proofs.

 Transferrals come into play in the step of removing a partial matching to balance the part sizes.
 Given clusters $U$ and $U'$ and $b \in \N$, a $b$-fold $(U,U')$-transferral in $(R,M)$ consists of a pair $(T,T')$ of multisets of edges, with $T \sub R$, $T' \sub M$ and $|T|=|T'|$, such that every cluster is covered equally often by $T$ and $T'$, except that $U$ is covered $b$ times more in $T$ than in $T'$, and $U'$ is covered $b$ times more in $T'$ than in $T$.
+An example is illustrated in Figure~\ref{fig:transferral}.
 Given such a pair $(T,T')$ for which $U$ is too large and $U'$ is too small for our perfect matching strategy, we can reduce the imbalance by $b$; to achieve this we choose a partial matching in $J$ with edges corresponding to each edge of $T$ (disjoint from all edges chosen so far), and we note for future reference that the perfect matchings corresponding to edges of $M$ chosen in the final step will use one fewer edge corresponding to each edge of $T'$.
 We say that $(R,M)$ is $(B,C)$-irreducible if for any $U$, $U'$ there is a $b$-fold $(U,U')$-transferral of size $c$ for some $b\le B$ and $c \le C$ (here we are sticking to the non-partite case for simplicity).

 Irreducibility allows us to reduce the cluster imbalances to a constant independent of $n$, and so find a matching in $J_k$ covering all but a constant number of vertices.
 Furthermore, it can be expressed in terms of the following geometric condition, alluded to in the introduction.
+Let

-Let $X=X(R,M) = \{\chi(e)-\chi(e'): e \in R,e' \in M\}$, where $\chi(S)$ denotes the characteristic vector of a set $S \sub V(R)$.
+where $\chi(S)$ denotes the characteristic vector of a set $S \sub V(R)$.
 The required condition is that the convex hull of $X$ should contain a ball of some small constant radius centred at the origin.
 Thus irreducibility becomes a question of convex geometry.
 It is also the second point at which space barriers come into play, as our minimum degree assumption implies the existence of such a ball about the origin in the absence of a space barrier.
 This leads to our first stability result: under the same minimum degree sequence assumption on $J$ needed for a matching in $J_k$ that is almost perfect (i.e. covers all but $o(n)$ vertices), we can in fact find a matching in $J_k$ that covers all but a constant number of vertices, unless $J$ is structurally close to a space barrier construction.